Who was St. Patrick?

 Patrick was the son of Romanized Britons who lived an affluent life on the west coast of that country until he was kidnapped by Irish raiders and enslaved sometime around 400 A.D.
 He spent six years as a slave in Ireland and at this time, his faith deepened and he became convinced of his priestly vocation, which he fulfilled on his escape and reunion with his family.
 He returned to Ireland and began preaching, teaching and baptizing all who would accept Christ.
 His spiritual memoir, the Confessio, is considered a great and moving record of faith put to work, and at the same time, a shining example of simplicity and sincerity as a mark of the true Christian.

-St. Patrick’s patronages include protection from snake infestation and bites, and he is a patron of engineers due to the large number of churches he constructed in Ireland.
+St. Patrick’s patronages include protection from snake infestation and bites, and he is also a patron of engineers due to the large number of churches he constructed in Ireland.

 St. Patrick’s Breastplate Prayer (ca. 389-461 AD.)